lyszt/lyszt/README.md

 Project | Language | Description | # | | # | # |  #| #|  | # | #
 --- | --- | --- | --- |--- |--- |--- |--- |--- |--- |--- |---
-ToadKeep | Python |  Virtual keyboard where you can copy characters and emotiocns from a beautiful UI.
+ToadKeep | Python |  Virtual keyboard where you can copy characters and emoticons from a beautiful UI.
 Made to solve my keyboard problems.
 Providentia | Python |  Discord bot built for spying and war.
 Made with SQL and Python using the module discord.py Providentia SpySuite | HTML/CSS/JAVASCRIPT + Python + Django + React | Web app created to be used with the Discord bot, Providentia.
 Uses panda and matplot for data analysis, translating the info into a friendly interface.
 Scarlett Gateway | HTML/CSS/JAVASCRIPT + PHP | Web app made to organize my day-to-day life through the use of agendas, automation, reminders and other systems.